 Damn, something indeed was not right.
-And half way as I was nearing my kid’s school, one of the wiper bent and dislocated.
+And halfway as I was nearing my kid’s school, one of the wipers bent and dislocated.
 I now left with only one working wiper and it also started to bend.
-I know that wipers was due for a replacement but I did not expect it to be too soon and too obvious.
+I know that wipers were due for a replacement but I did not expect it to be too soon and too obvious.
 It was still raining but I could not use the wipers – so I slowed down and drive with extra caution.
 It was too late to drive back home as I was nearer office by then and I managed to reach it without any incidents.

 Anyway, that ended rather nicely – it has not been a cheap month for me when it came to fixing my car to the best level of driving.
 I have a phobia whenever I hear some funny noise from the car these days, especially after the accident last year.